Dynamic Policy Fusion for User Alignment Without Re-Interaction: Related Work

-In the context of policy fusion, a closely related work by Sestini et al. \cite{sestini2021policy} combines policies with different fusion methods.
+In the context of policy fusion, a closely related work by \cite{sestini2021policy} combines policies with different fusion methods.
 However, the described policy fusion methods are static and may result in the dominance of one of the constituent policies.
-Policy fusion has been explored previously in Haarnoja et al. \cite{haarnoja2018composable} and Hunt et al. \cite{hunt2019composing}.
+Policy fusion has been explored previously in \cite{haarnoja2018composable} and \cite{hunt2019composing}.
 Such works study the concept of learning different policies independently using soft Q-functions, each with its own reward function.
 These individual policies are later combined, leading to the emergence of new behaviours in robotic manipulations.
 Our work views policy fusion through a lens of personalisation, requiring the fusion to satisfy certain constraints.
 In addition, unlike existing policy fusion methods, our dynamic policy fusion approach prevents the over-dominance of the component policies.

 The overarching aim of our work is to personalise existing task policies using trajectory level human feedback without the need for additional environment interactions.
-The goal of personalisation could possibly be viewed from a multi-objective reinforcement learning (MORL) \cite{hayes2022practical} or constrained reinforcement learning \cite{tessler2018reward} perspective.
-Multi-objective reinforcement learning (MORL) embodies personalisation by determining which objectives take precedence, and addressing conflicting objectives \cite{basaklar2022pd} through Pareto-optimal solutions.
-In Mo et al.~\cite{mo2018personalizing}, a personalised dialogue system is developed using transfer learning, adapting common dialogue knowledge from a source domain to a target user, whereas Bodas et al.~\cite{bodas2018reinforcement} aims to personalise non-player characters (NPCs) to human skill levels to enhance player engagement.
+The goal of personalisation could possibly be viewed from a multi-objective reinforcement learning (MORL) \citep{hayes2022practical} or constrained RL \citep{tessler2018reward} perspective.
+MORL embodies personalisation by determining which objectives take precedence, and addressing conflicting objectives \citep{basaklar2022pd} through Pareto-optimal solutions.
+In ~\cite{mo2018personalizing}, a personalised dialogue system is developed using transfer learning, adapting common dialogue knowledge from a source domain to a target user, whereas ~\cite{bodas2018reinforcement} aims to personalise non-player characters (NPCs) to human skill levels to enhance player engagement.
 This approach designs a composite scalar reward function that implicitly matches the NPC's skill level to that of the human player.
 However, it necessitates additional environment interaction and NPC training with the engineered reward function.
 Unlike these works, our approach does not require any additional interaction or specifically crafting the reward function.
 We believe these benefits make the present work particularly relevant for real-world scenarios.